THE FUND HAS EXPANDED REQUEST OPPORTUNITIES,

 EFFECTIVE JULY 2019.

-It will now accept Requests for a wider range of needs.
+The Fund now accepts Requests for a wider range of needs.

-The Fund’s Trustees will continue to evaluate Urgent Requests (Tier 1) within two to three weeks of receipt and Important Requests (Tier 2) at the end of each quarter.
+The Fund’s Trustees evaluate Urgent Requests (Tier 1) within two to three weeks of receipt and Important Requests (Tier 2) at the end of each quarter.
 Trustees will consider Tier 2 Requests on a first-come/first served basis, and fill them as funding permits.

 All Requests must fall into one of the following categories, as noted below.
 Within each category, Requests are divided into Tier 1 (Urgent) and Tier 2 (Important).
 Before initiating a Request, all traditional resources must first be explored.